System Environment Viewpoint

 Steps to Create the View

-• Create any of the behavioural diagrams (if necessary)
+• Create any of the behavioural diagrams (if necessary) .. needed for the behavioural view.

 • Review the various diagrams.